khan-ayanama/Course104-React/React Libraries/05-Redux-Toolkit/Notes/Notes-01/Note-07.md

 ## Memoized Selectors

-Memoized selectrs are the function which caches the same output so component doesn't re-render if value doesn't changes.
+Memoized selectors are the function which caches the same output so component doesn't re-render if value doesn't changes.

 To be continued...